T20X/notes/sockets.md

  **Transmission**: Once segmented, the TCP segments are handed down to the IP layer for transmission over the network.
 Each segment is encapsulated within an IP packet.

 **Reassembly**: At the receiving end, TCP reassembles the segments into the original data stream based on the sequence numbers and acknowledgment numbers.
 It ensures that segments arrive in the correct order and retransmits any lost or corrupted segments if necessary.

+### TCP checksum

+To assure correctness a checksum field is included; see § Checksum computation for details.
+The TCP checksum is a weak check by modern standards and is normally paired with a CRC integrity check at layer 2, below both TCP and IP, such as is used in PPP or the Ethernet frame.
+However, introduction of errors in packets between CRC-protected hops is common and the 16-bit TCP checksum catches most of these

+## TCP retransmission

+### RTO timeout

+When a sender transmits a segment, it initializes a timer with a conservative estimate of the arrival time of the acknowledgment.
+The segment is retransmitted if the timer expires, with a new timeout threshold of twice the previous value, resulting in exponential backoff behavior

+### SACK

+selective acknowledgment (SACK) option, defined in 1996 in RFC 2018, which allows the receiver to acknowledge discontinuous blocks of packets that were received correctly, in addition to the sequence number immediately following the last sequence number of the last contiguous byte received successively, as in the basic TCP acknowledgmen

+SACKs come with TCP packet **Options** field which has variable length (Variable 0–320 bits, in units of 32 bits)

 ### TCP states